dnegvesky/achilles-doc-test/docs/software.md

 ### Option 1: Yocto Build
 For an overview of the Yocto Project, visit the [Yocto Project Getting Started](https://www.yoctoproject.org/software-overview/) webpage.

-For the best user experience, it is recommended to use the GSRD build script described on the **START HERE** page.
+For the best user experience, it is recommended to use the GSRD build script described on the **Start Here** page.

 Advanced users may choose to run the **reflex-yocto-build** script separately by following these instructions.